 Total variable cost per acre - $35 to $80

-Buckwheat, which is gluten free, has been traditionally used for both human consumption and livestock feed.
-While buckwheat flour is mostly used for pancakes, it can also be used in baked goods, as long as it is mixed with semolina or wheat flour, both of which contain gluten.
-Buckwheat is also used for soba noodles, which are long, spaghetti-like noodles that are a staple of the Japanese diet.
+Buckwheat is used for both human consumption and livestock feed.
+While buckwheat flour was traditionally used mostly for pancakes in the USA, it is now being added to a wide range of snack foods and baked goods.
+The growing interest in the use of buckwheat flour in the USA is partially driven by it being gluten free, but also because it is high in minerals and antioxidants.
+It also has a relatively low glycemic index and there are other purported health benefits.
+Recently the proportion of buckwheat that is grown in the USA that is used within USA has eclipsed the amount exported to Japan.
+In Japan, buckwheat is used for soba noodles, which are long, spaghetti-like noodles that are a staple of the Japanese diet.
+About 40% of the buckwheat produced in the USA is currently exported to Japan for this purpose.
 Cracked buckwheat groats can be sold as grits, while roasted groats can be sold as kasha, which is popular in Eastern Europe and Russia.
 Beer and ice cream manufacturers also use buckwheat in their products.

 Whole buckwheat grain can be used in poultry scratch feed mixtures.
 Because the middlings are high in protein, they are good for livestock feeds, such as hog and chicken feeds.
 Buckwheat straw is also higher in protein than grass grain straw, though it is lower in digestible carbohydrates.
 Flattened buckwheat hulls can be sold for landscaping mulch, packing material, heating pads, mattresses, and lightweight hull-filled pillows that are popular for firm neck support.